Simi Valley

 The Santa Susana Field Laboratory includes sites identified as historic by the American Institute of Aeronautics and Astronautics and by the American Nuclear Society.
 The National Register of Historic Places listed Burro Flats Painted Cave is located within the Santa Susana Field Laboratory, on a portion of the site owned by the U.S. Government.
 The drawings within the cave have been termed "the best preserved Indian pictograph in Southern California"[citation needed].

 Simi Valley is a city located in the very southeast corner of Ventura County, bordering the San Fernando Valley in Los Angeles County, and is a part of the Greater Los Angeles Area.
-The city of Simi Valley basically consists of the eponymous valley itself.
+The city of Simi Valley primarily consists of the eponymous valley itself.
 The city of Simi Valley borders the Santa Susana Mountains to the north, the Simi Hills to the east and south, and is adjacent to Thousand Oaks to the southwest and Moorpark to the west.
 Simi Valley is connected to the nearby San Fernando Valley by the Santa Susana Pass in the extreme east of Simi Valley.
-Simi Valley is located at 3416'16" North, 11844'22" West (118.739428) with an elevation of 7001,000ft (m) above sea level.
 The syncline Simi Valley is located in the western part of the region called the Transverse Ranges.
-The valley is surrounded by the Santa Susana Mountains to the north and Simi Hills to the east and south.
 While the Santa Susana Mountains separate the valley from the Los Padres National Forest in the north, the Simi Hills separate it from Conejo Valley in the south.
 In the extreme east is Rocky Peak, one of Santa Susana Mountains' highest peaks, which is a dividing line between Ventura County to the west and Los Angeles County to the east.
 On the other side of the valley, in the extreme west side of Simi Valley is Mount McCoy, which may be most known for its 12ft. concrete cross that sits at its peak.
 The physiographical valley is a structural as well as a topographic depression.
 The Simi Valley, just as neighboring San Fernando Valley, owes its existence and shape to the faulting and folding of the rocks.
 It is essentially a structural valley and not wholly the work of erosion.
 It is drained by the Calleguas Creek and also its principal tributary, Conejo Creek.
 Both of these originate in the Santa Susana Mountains.

 According to the United States Census Bureau, the city has a total area of 42.2 sq mi (comprising 41.5 sq mi (of land and 0.77 sq mi (or 1.81%, of it is water.
 Simi Valley is located northwest of the Los Angeles neighborhood of Chatsworth and approximately 30mi (from Downtown Los Angeles, 380mi (south of San Francisco, 160mi (north of San Diego, and 350mi (south of Sacramento.
 Commutes to Los Angeles are usually via the State Route118 (Reagan Freeway) or the Southern California Metrolink commuter train, which makes several daily trips from Simi Valley.
 Simi Valley has a mediterranean climate.
 Temperate variations between day and night tend to be relatively big.
 The mean annual temperature is 64.1 degrees (while the annual precipitation is 18.39 inches (The precipitation remains less than one inch for seven months April until October, while the precipitation exceeds four inches in the two wettest months January and February.
 While the mean temperature is at its lowest at 53.6 degrees (in December, the mean temperature in July and August exceeds 76 degrees (Valley has been the victim of several natural disasters, including the flood of 1967, the storm of 1983, the 1988 lightning strike, as well as the 1994 Northridge earthquake and numerous wildfires.